yargs/yargs/README.md

 > Yargs be a node.js library fer hearties tryin' ter parse optstrings.

 Yargs helps you build interactive command line tools, by parsing arguments and generating an elegant user interface.

-Yargs gives you:
+It gives you:

 * commands and (grouped) options (`my-program.js serve --port=5000`).
 * a dynamically generated help menu based on your arguments.